Which is Better, Bonds or Bond Funds?

 For investors who are trying to decide between an investment in individual bonds or bond funds, there are several important considerations.

 One allure of fixed income investing is that in the case of most individual bonds, investors can be assured that they will receive their principal back upon the bond’s maturity.
-There are only a few instances where return of principal is guaranteed: U.S. Treasuries and other bonds backed by the U.S. government.
-Other types of bonds – such as municipal bonds,investment-grade corporate issues, and high-yield bonds – offer no such guarantee, but even in these cases the historical rates of default have been modest.
+While only bonds backed by the U.S. government - U.S. Treasuries and other bonds backed by the U.S. government, such as savings bonds - even higher-risk market segments feature low historical rates of default (failure to make interest or principal payments) among individual securities.
 This is particularly true among issues with the highest credit ratings.

 The answer to this question is a simple “no,” which unfortunately can take some investors by surprise.
 Like stock mutual funds, bond funds invest in a portfolio of numerous individual securities.
-Each night, the fund companies assess the value of the securities in each of their funds and calculate their net asset values, or NAVs.
+Each night, the fund companies assess the value of the securities in their funds and calculate their net asset values, or NAVs.
 Since each of their individual bond investments can be traded on a daily basis just like a stock, their prices can fluctuate based on market forces.
 As a result, the prices of bond funds will move up and down along with the value of the securities they hold in their portfolios.

 Consequently, an ill-timed purchase can mean that an investor will have to sell the fund at a lower share price than they originally paid since - with the exception of target maturity funds - the vast majority of funds don't mature at par on a specific date like an individual bond.
 This means that even though a fund may be invested in securities that mature at their original value, the fund itself does not.